hpenne/smallrand/readme.md

 ---

 * Why would I choose this over `rand`?
     - `rand` is very large and difficult to audit.
-It's dependencies include `zerocopy`, which contains a huge amount of unsafe code.
+It's dependencies (as of 0.9) include `zerocopy`, which contains a huge amount of unsafe code.
+    - Its API encourages you to use `thread_rng` to create RNGs.
+This creates unnecessary global state, which is almost always a bad idea.
+Since it is thread local, you also get one RNG per thread in the thread pool if your code is async.
+Furthermore, it is a potential security risk (see [below](#the-juniper-incident)).
+    - `smallrand` does not require you to import any traits or anything else beyond the RNG you're using.

+## The Juniper incident